AvienReactor/EnemyTemplate/README.md

 **Fourth, Lets setup the AssetBundle Browser.**

-Set the Output Path to the inside of EnemyTemplateMod
+Set the **Output Path** (The browse button) to the inside of *EnemyTemplateMod* folder.

 ![](https://cdn.discordapp.com/attachments/568616591349252129/1004987641416142849/unknown.png)

-Next name your AssetBundle, mine is *gunpupassetbundle*.
+Next name your AssetBundle, select configure and right-click and rename the bundle.
+Mine is *gunpupassetbundle*.
 You can't use *myassetbundle* as its name.

 ![](https://cdn.discordapp.com/attachments/568616591349252129/1004993769696940072/unknown.png)

 ### Step 2, Setting up a model
-**First, make sure your model is import ready**
+**First, make sure your model is import ready / this is using Blender**

-When your model is done and ready for export I recommend using these setting.
+When your model is done and ready for **export** I recommend using these settings.
 This is what our team currently uses.
 The type of file will be **.FBX**

 ![](https://cdn.discordapp.com/attachments/327602551518265344/1004998747475947520/unknown.png)